 What to Do If You’re Charged with a Homicide?

 If you’ve been charged with homicide, it’s important to know your legal rights and have access to a quality defense.

 The attorneys at King Campbell Poretz Mitchell, PLLC have extensive experience developing powerful defense strategies in cases of aggravated murder, first degree murder, second degree murder, felony homicide, voluntary manslaughter, involuntary manslaughter, and DUI involuntary manslaughter.

 Our meticulous and detailed-oriented criminal defense attorneys will perform an in-depth review of your case and take every measure possible to challenge your homicide charges, including any improper actions on the part of law enforcement.

 First Degree Murder

-First degree murder is a premeditated, malicious, and intentional killing that does not meet the criteria for capital murder.
+First degree murder is a premeditated, malicious, and intentional killing that does not meet the criteria for aggravated murder.
 According to homicide information in Virginia, it is considered a Class 2 felony, and if convicted, the individual faces 20 years to life in prison and fine up to $100,000.

 Second Degree Murder

 When a killing is without premeditation, but malice and intent can be proved, it’s considered murder in the second degree.
 The punishment is a felony conviction with five-to-40 years in prison.